Combining data from similar studies (meta-analysis) can help to provide more reliable estimates of treatment effects.

 An early medical example of meta-analysis was published in the British Medical Journal in 1904 by Karl Pearson (Pearson 1904; O’Rourke 2006), who had been asked by the government to review evidence on the effects of a vaccine against typhoid.
 Although methods for meta-analysis were developed by statisticians over the subsequent 70 years, it was not until the 1970s that they began to be applied more widely, initially by social scientists (Glass 1976), and then by medical researchers (Stjernswärd 1974; Stjernsward et al. 1976; Cochran et al. 1977; Chalmers et al. 1977; Chalmers 1979; Editorial 1980).

 Meta-analysis can be illustrated using the logo of The Cochrane Collaboration.
 The logo illustrates a meta-analysis of data from seven fair tests.
 Each horizontal line represents the results of one test (the shorter the line, the more certain the result); and the diamond represents their combined results.
-The vertical line indicates the position around which the horizontal lines would cluster if the two treatments compared in the trials had similar effects; if a horizontal line crosses the vertical line, it means that particular test found no clear (‘statistically significant’) difference between the treatments.
+The vertical line indicates the position around which the horizontal lines would cluster if the two treatments compared in the trials had similar effects; if a horizontal line crosses the vertical line, it means that no ‘statistically significant’ difference had been found between the treatments.
 When individual horizontal lines cross the vertical ‘no difference’ line, it suggests that the treatment might either increase or decrease infant deaths.
 Taken together, however, the horizontal lines tend to fall on the beneficial (left) side of the ‘no difference’ line.
 The diamond represents the combined results of these tests, generated using the statistical process of meta-analysis.
 The position of the diamond clearly to the left of the ‘no difference’ line indicates that the treatment is beneficial.

 This diagram shows the results of a systematic review of fair tests of a short, inexpensive course of a steroid drug given to women expected to give birth prematurely.
 The first of these tests was reported in 1972.
 The diagram summarises the evidence that would have been revealed had the available tests been reviewed systematically a decade later, in 1981: it indicates strongly that steroids reduce the risk of babies dying from the complications of immaturity.
 By 1991, seven more trials had been reported, and the picture in the logo had become still stronger.

 No systematic review of these trials was published until 1989 (Crowley 1989; Crowley et al 1990), so most obstetricians, midwives, and pregnant women did not realise that the treatment was so effective.
 After all, some of the tests had not shown a ‘statistically significant’ benefit, and maybe only these tests had been noticed.
-Because no systematic reviews had been done, tens of thousands of premature babies suffered, and many died unnecessarily.
+Because no systematic reviews had been done, tens of thousands of premature babies suffered, and many died unnecessarily because this effective drug was not used.
 This is just one of many examples of the human costs that can result from failure to assess the effects of treatments in systematic, up-to-date reviews of fair tests, using meta-analysis to reduce the likelihood that the play of chance will be misleading.
 Furthermore, resources were wasted on unnecessary intensive care and research.

 By the end of the 20th century it had become widely accepted that meta-analysis was an important element of fair tests of treatments, and that it helped to avoid incorrect conclusions that treatments had no effects when they were, in fact, either useful or harmful.